olets/zsh-test-runner/README.md

 FAIL false
 ```

-If your test will error when passed to `eval`, quote it.
-If your test has spaces, quote it.
+If your command will error when passed to `eval`, quote it.

-Optionally pass notes as a second parameter.
-For example, noting dependencies can help with troubleshooting.
-In the output notes are indented.

 ```shell
 % ztr test [[ 1 == 1 ]]